tilakpatel07/Data-analysis-project/README.md

 # Overview
-welcome to my analysis of job market.
+Welcome to my analysis of job market.
 This project was created to navigate and understand the job market more effeciently.
 It delves into top-paying and high-demand skills to help find job opportunities for Data Analyst.

 # Tools I used
 - Python: I helped me with almost everything and the libraries that I used are: